How to Stay Healthy During Summer (Injury Season)

 Although injuries may rise once the temperature does, that doesn’t mean you can’t have a great summer enjoying the outdoors and activities with family and friends.
 By being mindful, training properly, and taking appropriate steps during the warm-weather months, you can help ensure that you’re not laid up with an injury while everyone else is out enjoying themselves!
 If you do suspect injury, seeing a physical therapist quickly can help get you back on your feet.
 A PT will assess your injury, develop a custom treatment plan, and work with you to reduce discomfort and risk of injury, and get you on the road to recovery.

 Ready to start your summer off on the best foot possible?
 Call Body One Physical Therapy!
-We’re locally-owned and operated, with four locations serving Central Indiana: North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+We’re locally-owned and operated, with three locations serving Central Indiana: North Indianapolis, Fishers, and Zionsville.
 Our team of dedicated, experienced physical therapists works with clients of all ages and backgrounds and we would love to help you, too.
 Don’t wait until summer is over to start feeling better, call Body One today!